 Canon D30 vs Panasonic FZ82

 The Canon EOS-D30 and the Panasonic Lumix DC-FZ82 (labelled Panasonic FZ80 in some countries) are two digital cameras that were officially introduced, respectively, in May 2000 and January 2017.
-The Canon D30 is a DSLR, while the FZ82 is a fixed lens compact.
-The cameras are based on an APS-C (Canon D30) and a 1/2.3-inch (FZ82) sensor.
+The D30 is a DSLR, while the FZ82 is a fixed lens compact.
+The cameras are based on an APS-C (D30) and a 1/2.3-inch (FZ82) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Panasonic provides 18 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.